MislavJaksic/Knowledge-Repository/Technology/DevOps/Container/Linkerd/Docs/GettingStarted/README.md

   | linkerd inject - \
   | kubectl apply -f -

 This command retrieves all of the deployments running in the emojivoto namespace, runs the manifest through linkerd inject, and then reapplies it to the cluster.
-The linkerd inject command adds annotations to the pod spec instructing Linkerd to add (“inject”) the proxy as a container to the pod spec.
+The linkerd inject command adds annotations to the pod spec instructing Linkerd to add ("inject") the proxy as a container to the pod spec.
 (See Automatic Proxy Injection for more.)

 As with install, inject is a pure text operation, meaning that you can inspect the input and output before you use it.
 Once piped into kubectl apply, Kubernetes will execute a rolling deploy and update each pod with the data plane's proxies, all without any downtime.